notGiraffes/eagles/README.md

 ### Login

-Learning with Lessons needs to track your profile in order to learn about you, so start by signing up or logging in using Github.
+Learning with Lessons needs to track your profile in order to learn about you, so start by signing up then signing in.

 Contact us if you have any questions!